FAQ (or, more honestly, Things We Want You to Know)

 Why don't you tag people in posts on Facebook?

 We've chosen a Facebook page instead of a group because we want people to join our community based on their own interest, not because someone added them.
 Organic growth was important to us.
-Additionally, we are very busy prior to the beginning of a break preparing the scoreboard, graphics, etc., and approving group member requests would make it difficult to start on time.
+Additionally, we are very busy prior to the beginning of a break preparing the scoreboard, screen graphics, etc., and approving group member requests would make it difficult to start on time.
 The one drawback to a page instead of a group is that all posts are public.
 Your privacy is important to us, and with so many members in our community, it would be impossible to keep track of which members want tagged in posts and which do not.